byu-cpe/ecen520_student/resources/assignment_mechanics.md

 This page describes the mechanics of completing assignments including how to submit your assignments for the class.

+## Lab Computers

+The digital lab and embedded lab computers are available for you to use to complete your assignments.
+The boards for the class are located in the embedded lab.
+Review the [tools](./tools.md) page to learn how to access and use the lab computers (including restrictions on times to access the labs).

 ## GitHub

 All assignments for this class will involve committing report files and source code to a private GitHub repository.